What do we mean by Contribution margin and Gross margin?

 Direct and Indirect Expenses

-For the calculation of the contribution margin of a product, deduction of variable costs from the net sales value happens.
+For calculating the contribution margin of a product, deduction of variable costs from the net sales value happens.
 The variable costs include direct expenses that relate to labor and material.
 It also includes indirect expenses that are variable in nature.
-Such costs are sales administrative expenses, advertising, and publicity expense, marketing expenses, sales commission, and incentives, etc. Hence, the contribution margin takes into account both the types of costs- direct as well as indirect.
+Such costs are sales administrative expenses, advertising, and publicity expense, marketing expenses, sales commission and incentives, etc. Hence, the contribution margin considers both the types of costs- direct and indirect.

 The cost of goods sold or COGS only includes the direct costs.
 These are costs relating to the production of a particular product or rendering of a service.
 It does not take into account the indirect costs.
-The example of these costs can be distribution expenses, cost of maintaining a marketing and sales team, etc. Therefore, such costs are not a part of the calculation of the gross margin.
+Examples of these costs can be distribution expenses, the cost of maintaining a marketing and sales team, etc. Therefore, such costs are not a part of calculating the gross margin.

 Calculation and effect of different types of costs